IntersectMBO/plutus/doc/tutorials/contract-testing.rst

-Around 25% of guesses were correct in this test run, which is not surprising since we chose guesses uniformly from a list of four possibilities (and the precondition_ for guesses does not depend on the choice).
+Around 25% of guesses were correct in this test run, which is not surprising since we chose guesses uniformly from a list of four possibilities (and the :hsobj:`Plutus.Contract.Test.ContractModel.precondition` for guesses does not depend on the choice).
 Since correct guesses are probably at least as interesting to test as incorrect ones, a sensible next step would be to modify the guess generator to guess correctly more often--perhaps